tide-org/vgdb/README.md

 # Prerequisites:

 Make sure git is installed.
-Currently only works on MacOS.
+Works on MacOS and Linux.

 # Installation